-The recipe for an amazing anime always includes a great cast of characters.
-However, some anime series still include awful characters, either for plot development or just to make viewers mad.
+The main ingredient of any amazing anime is a great cast of characters.
+However, even the best anime series can have a few awful characters mixed in, whether for plot development or just to make you mad.

 There's no doubt about it: Kyubey is adorable.
 His cat/rabbit-like features will draw you in immediately.
 When his malevolent role in Madoka Magica gets revealed, most viewers don't expect it.

 Kyubey promises to grant the wishes of young girls, but there's a catch—the girls must become "magical girls" with the responsibility of fighting witches.

 This sounds like an amazing opportunity, but the manipulative Kyubey has a secret goal that will make these girls suffer.

 10. Nina Einstein (Code Geass: Lelouch of the Rebellion)